TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 3/Joel 3.1.md

 ---

-For, behold, in those days, and in that time, when I shall bring back the captivity of Judah and Jerusalem,
+"For, behold, in those days, and in that time, when I restore the fortunes of Judah and Jerusalem,